mehulagg/gitlab_test/doc/development/documentation/feature_flags.md

 - Document how to enable and disable it.
 - Add a warning to the user saying that the feature is disabled.

-For example, for a feature disabled by default, disabled on GitLab.com, and not ready for production use:
+For example, for a feature disabled by default, disabled on GitLab.com, cannot be enabled for a single project, and is not ready for production use:

 ````markdown
 # Feature Name